 Stress Incontinence

-Stress Incontinence is the most common type of UI.
-It refers to urine leakage during exertion or movement, i.e., laughing, sneezing, coughing, or jumping.
-The primary reason Stress Incontinence results from vaginal childbirth or menopause.
+This is the most common type of UI.
+Stress incontinence refers to urine leakage during exertion or movement, i.e., laughing, sneezing, coughing, or jumping.

+Stress Incontinence typically results from vaginal childbirth or menopause.
 The tissues that support the bladder become stretched or weak.
 The damage allows the bladder to exert pressure downward on the sphincter muscles, keeping the urethra closed.
 This action prevents the muscles from shutting tightly.

 Stress Incontinence can be improved by strengthening the tissues and muscles that support the bladder.

-How Do EMsella Sessions Work?
+How Do Emsella Sessions Work?

-EMsella is a revolutionary device, the first to receive FDA clearance to treat UI and vaginal laxity.
-This treatment uses an ergonomic chair that uses High-Intensity Focused electromagnetic (HIFEM) technology.
+Emsella is a revolutionary device and the first to receive FDA clearance to treat UI and vaginal laxity.
+This treatment involves an ergonomic chair that emits High-Intensity Focused electromagnetic (HIFEM) energy.

+During treatment, patients stay clothed as they sit comfortably on the chair (nicknamed the “Kegel Throne.”)

+The chair emits electromagnetic energy, which penetrates the pelvic floor.
+The energy activates neurons and stimulates contractions in the muscles of the pelvic floor.

-During an EMsella session, patients can stay in their clothes as they sit on the comfortable chair.
-Electromagnetic energy penetrates the pelvic floor, activating neurons signaling the pelvic muscles to contract.
-One 30-minute treatment induces more than 11,000 supramaximal pelvic floor muscle contractions, equaling 11,000 Kegels.
+One treatment, which is 30-minutes long, induces more than 11,000 supramaximal pelvic floor muscle contractions.
+This is the equivalent of performing 11,000 Kegels.

-EMsella helps strengthen the floor of the pelvis, tightening the vaginal wall and rebuilding the tissues that support pelvic organs.
-This action leads to a decrease in urge and stress incontinence, better urine retention, and as a bonus, increase sexual satisfaction. ¹
+Emsella strengthens the pelvis floor, tightening the vaginal wall and rebuilding the tissues that support pelvic organs.
+This action leads to a decrease in urge and stress incontinence, better urine retention, and as a bonus, increased sexual satisfaction. ¹

-EMsella Results*
+Results*

-EMsella results will vary per patient.
-However, many patients see an improvement in bladder control in just one treatment.
-For most, the average treatment plan consists of 6 sessions, two sessions held weekly for 3 weeks.
+Results vary per patient.
+For most, the average treatment plan consists of 6 sessions, two sessions held weekly for three weeks.

-Research shows that 95% of patients who followed the average protocol reported an improvement in quality of life after just three weeks.
+Research indicates 95% of patients who followed the average protocol reported improved quality of life after just three weeks.
 Also, two-thirds of patients eliminated or reduced their need for pads to catch leakage. ¹*

-EMsella Cost
+Emsella Cost

-EMsella cost varies depending on certain factors.
-These factors include the number of sessions needed in a treatment protocol.
-The best way to get a specific price is to schedule a complimentary consultation with Reston Dermatology + Cosmetic Center.
+Emsella cost varies depending on certain factors, like the number of treatments required and available discounts.

+The best way to receive a customized quote is to schedule a complimentary consultation with Reston Dermatology + Cosmetic Center.
 During the consultation, the cost per treatment will be discussed in detail.
-If EMsella is right for you, our staff customizes a plan to fit your budget.
+If this incontinence treatment is right for you, our staff will customize a plan to fit your budget.

-EMsella Near Me
+Emsella Near Me

-If you are tired of hiding embarrassment and struggling with Urinary Incontinence daily, contact Reston Dermatology + Cosmetic Center.
-EMsella can help you gain total bladder control and improve vaginal laxity for an immediate improvement in your quality of life.
+If you struggle with urinary incontinence, contact Reston Dermatology + Cosmetic Center.
+Emsella can help you gain total bladder control an immediate improvement in your quality of life.
 Call us at 703-775-2190 to schedule your consultation or reach out to us online.

+SOURCES

+Sources:

+¹ Berenholz J., MD, Sims T., MD, Botros G., MD.
+HIFEM Technology Can Improve Quality of Life of Incontinent Patients.
+The Laser Vaginal Rejuvenation Institute of Michigan.

+² Hay-Smith, EJ, et al. Pelvic floor muscle training for urinary incontinence in women.
+The Cochrane Database of Systematic Reviews.
+2001;(1):CD001407.